IPBES-Data/IPBES_WP_OpenAlex/IPBES_WP_OpenAlex.html.md

 ---
-title: OpenAlex as the Literature Database of Choice
+title: OpenAlex as the Literature Database of Choice of IPBES
 subtitle: White Paper
 date: today
 author: